Assembly Bill 481 – Military Equipment Funding, Acquisition and Use Policy

 AB 481 requires each law enforcement agency’s governing body to initiate the adoption of a written military use policy by ordinance in a public forum by May 1, 2022, in order to continue the use of this previously acquired equipment.
 To help guide this process, Salinas PD has taken several steps towards establishing a transparent process to achieve this.
 Documents required by the legislation are available here:

-- Salinas PD’s draft Policy 709 Military Equipment is available to view here.
+- Salinas PD’s Policy 709 Military Equipment is available to view here.
 The AB 481 defined list of military equipment currently in SPD’s possession can be found here, as well as each item’s purpose, authorized use, expected lifespan, and fiscal impact

 - A Question, Comment, Concern process.
 Please complete the webform here and we will post applicable submitted content with an answer or response here.
 Duplicate questions will only be answered once so information is easier to find.
 Submitted content may be edited for clarity.